GaronM247/PowerShell-File-Integrity-Monitoring-FIM-/README.md

      - The script pulls up `Begin-Monitoring` function.

-     - Within this function, it imports the baseline data from the CSV file ("baseline.txt").
+     - Within this function, it imports the baseline data from the file ("baseline.txt").

      - It enters a continuous loop: